R3DActual/Electron-Todo-App/README.md

 ## Usage
 The application is a simple todo list where you can add and delete tasks.
 To add a new task, simply type the task description in the input field and press the "Add Task" button.
 To delete a task, click the "Delete" button next to the task.

-To save your tasks to a file, click the "Save" button in the top right corner of the window.
+To save your tasks to a file, click the "Save" button in the bottom left corner of the window.
 To load tasks from a file, click the "Load" button and select the file you want to load.

 ## Building
 To build the application for distribution, run: